CommunityToolkit/Windows/components/Behaviors/samples/Behaviors.md

 > [!Sample FocusBehaviorListSample]

 ## NavigateToUriAction
-This behavior allows you to define a Uri in XAML, similiar to a `Hyperlink` or `HyperlinkButton`.
+This behavior allows you to define a Uri in XAML, similar to a `Hyperlink` or `HyperlinkButton`.
 This allows you to use a `Button` and still define the Uri in XAML without wiring up the `Click` event in code-behind, or restyling a `HyperlinkButton`.

 > [!Sample NavigateToUriActionSample]